hillarys2-del/hillarys2-del/README.md

 - 👋 Hi, I’m @hillarys2-del
+- I'm a big fan of animes and mangas
+- I'm also a begginer in programming

 <!---
 hillarys2-del/hillarys2-del is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.